 - PHP.net recommends avoiding stacking ternary operators.
 "Is [sic] is recommended that you avoid "stacking" ternary expressions.
 PHP's behaviour when using more than one ternary operator within a single statement is non-obvious."

 - If you aren't experienced with using ternary operators, write your code using if/else first, then translate the code into ?'s and :'s.

-- Use enough parenthesis to keep your code organized, but so many that you create "code soup."
+- Use enough parenthesis to keep your code organized, but not so many that you create "code soup."

 More Sample Usage